 The University will generally always accept a formal resignation provided that appropriate contractual notice has been given.
 Once this has been submitted, it cannot be retracted by the individual unless the University agrees to accept the retraction.

 On acceptance of a resignation letter, the manager should forward it to the relevant Faculty/Divisional HR Team.
-The manager should then refer to the Leaver Guidance and Checklist for Line Managers (PDF, 263kB) and complete the essential actions listed.
+The manager should then refer to the Leaver Guidance and Checklist for Line Managers (Office document, 29kB) and complete the essential actions listed.

 Provided that sufficient contractual notice has been given, the Faculty/ Divisional HR Team will formally acknowledge the resignation and will update the individual’s HR record.
 They will also notify the Payroll and Pensions Team so that appropriate action can be taken.